Coleg2005/Coleg2005-worksheet-J3/worksheet-J3.md

       }
   }
   ```
+This will return A: 1, this expected output becuse all methods are now visible.

 ### 8. What is the output of this program?
 You should do this without running the program.
   ```java